theory/justatheory/content/post/postgres/mini-summit-four.md

 *   David Wheeler (he/him): I mean you could just use foreign foreign tables for that for the tables that TLE uses for its its registry, right?

-*   David Christensen: That's I'm thinking.
+*   David G. Johnson: That's I'm thinking.

 *   David Wheeler (he/him): Yeah that's a cute idea.